I remember sitting over coffee,

 But Johnny I have a poem in mind called:

-"To Johnny Who Though He Would Never Die."
+"To Johnny Who Thought He Would Never Die."

 And you get a look on Johnny's red bearded face like tears bubble and boil up.
 And fifteen years later you disappear from your seat--empty--blank--vamoose--gone--out of there, ya dig?